When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 Plus, strategically placed grab bars can help your loved one get in and out of the shower more easily.

-Before you shop for grab bars and consider installing them yourself, it’s important to note that you should always work with a clinical expert and handyman when implementing grab bars in the home.
+Before you shop for grab bars and consider installing them yourself, it’s important to note that you should always work with a clinical expert and a handyman when implementing grab bars in the home.

 This is because: